 If you are thinking about entering into a prenup or postnup it is important to take legal advice so that you can be sure that what you are agreeing to is fair.
 The Courts are unlikely to uphold an agreement that has been signed without both parties having the benefit of legal advice.
 Only with legal advice can you be confident that the agreement should be enforceable.

-For further advice on obtaining a pre or post nuptial agreement, please contact Louise Allard or Sabrina Bailey on 020 7993 2936.
+For further advice on obtaining a pre-nuptial or post-nuptial agreement, please contact Louise Allard or Sabrina Bailey on 020 7993 2936.

 Filed Under: Insight